atom-archive/space-pen/README.md

 If you override the View class's constructor, ensure you call `super`.
-Alternatively, you can define an `initialize` method, which the constructor will call for you automatically with params.
+Alternatively, you can define an `initialize` method, which the constructor will call for you automatically with the constructor's arguments.

 ```coffeescript
 class Spacecraft extends View